 Designed for funeral arrangers and administrators wishing to progress into the role of funeral directing, and for existing Funeral Directors to gain the comprehensive knowledge and skills required to perform more effectively in the role.

-Diploma in Funeral Directing: November 2017
+Diploma in Funeral Directing: September 2020

 For tailored training at your location: Please contact email@example.com

 You can download the course Syllabus here: https://www.nafdqualifications.org.uk/tinymce/sitefiles/files/Standards%20and%20Qualifications%20Prospectus%20(Jan)%20%202015(1).pdf

-“I left school at the age of 16 and joined my Family business, after a year of being ‘full-time’ I realised I was too young to be in the industry.
-At the age of 18 I joined the Royal Navy, and at the age of 21 became an ‘Electronic Warfare Director’, this role enabled me to react in high-pressure situations and handling highly sensitive material.
+“I left school at the age of 16 and joined my Family service, after a year of being full-time I felt I was too young to be in the industry.
+At the age of 18 I joined the Royal Navy and soon became an ‘Electronic Warfare Director’, this role enabled me to react in high-pressure situations and handling highly sensitive material.
 Serving in the Gulf War in 2008 and seeing some very interesting places all over the World in my 8 years served.